Juliaj/ros2_control_demos/example_18/doc/design.rst

 The system consists of two main components:

-1. interfaces_state_broadcaster: Aggregates hardware state interfaces into a control_msgs/Float64Values topic, including IMU data and joint states.
+1. state_interfaces_broadcaster: Aggregates hardware state interfaces into a control_msgs/Float64Values topic, including IMU data and joint states.

 2. LocomotionController: A ros2_control controller that subscribes to sensor data and velocity commands, formats observations, runs ONNX inference, and writes joint position commands to hardware.